georgekinnear/cj-meta-analysis/README.md

 Split-halves reliability
 * How does it compare to SSR?
 * How many iterations do you need to do for stable results?
+  - For small studies, it may be that you just do all possible splits (and there aren't 1000)
+  - Could be "mission creep" to investigate this question.

 ## Other questions?